-This example demonstrates the deployment of an EAR artifact.
-The EAR contains: JSF 2.0 WAR and an EJB 3.1 JAR.
+ejb-in-ear quickstart demonstrates the deployment of an EAR artifact to Red Hat JBoss Enterprise Application Platform.
+The EAR contains: JSF 2.1 WAR and an EJB 3.1 JAR.

 ejb: This project contains the EJB code and can be built independently to produce the JAR archive.

 web: This project contains the JSF pages and the managed bean.

 ear: This project builds the EAR artifact and pulls in the EJB and Web artifacts.

 pom.xml builds each of the subprojects in the above order and deploys the EAR archive to the server.